What Is A Nutrition Coach: What They Do & How Do I Become One?

 What is a nutrition coach, and what do they do?

-"First and foremost, coaches are here to facilitate the optimization of a current condition, vision, or goal," says Tania Marchand, a mindbodygreen functional nutrition coach, life coach, and entrepreneur.
+"First and foremost, coaches are here to facilitate the optimization of a current condition, vision, or goal," says Tania Marchand, a mindbodygreen functional nutrition training alum, life coach, and entrepreneur.
 "Not to 'repair' something that might be broken or diseased but to prevent, maintain, and hold someone accountable to their best standard."
 Nutrition coaches consider each client on an individual level and assess the internal and external factors that might contribute to or hinder their optimal health.

 Their education on topics like autoimmune disease, food sensitivities, longevity, and inflammation enables nutrition coaches to serve others (and themselves) holistically, establishing lifestyle and dietary practices that foster sustained health.